CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_SET (json_doc, json path, json_val [, json path, json_val] ...)

-  The **JSON_SET** function returns a modified copy of first argument.
+  The **JSON_SET** function returns a modified copy of the first argument.
 For each given <json path, json_val> pair, the function inserts or replaces the value at the corresponding path.

-  For each (json path, json_val) pair, from left to right, an existing value is searched inside the json_doc at the json path and is replaced with the given json_val.
   Otherwise, the json_val is inserted if the json path addresses one of the following json values inside the json_doc:

   - An inexistent object member of an existing json object.
 A (key, value) pair is added to the json object with the key deduced from the json path and the value being the json_val.